Reflections and Questions

 1 (Romans 1-8) and Part

-Vision.
-We await his 'big book' on Paul in his
+Paul's Vision.
+We await his 'big book' on Paul in

-the Question of God, which will surely include his
+Origins and the Question of God, which will surely

 7. Robert Hamerton-Kelly, sermon from September 8, 2002 (Woodside Village Church), and sermon from September 4, 2005 (Society of St. John at St. Mark's Chapel, Palo Alto).